bastnsa/dotfiles/README.md

 - Python venv module and pip (needs to be installed separately on some Linux distros):
   - For Ubuntu/Debian: `sudo apt install python3-venv python3-pip`

-In terms of terminal emulators, I use [iTerm2](https://iterm2.com) on macOS, but any terminal that supports true color should do the job just fine.
-I've also included my json profile, which can be imported directly.
+In terms of terminal emulators, I currently run [Ghostty](https://ghostty.org/docs) on macOS.

 ## Getting Started